Zabuelis/IRC_ChatBot/document.md

 # ChatBot for an IRC Server

+## Requirements
+- 10 gb of RAM if the LLM is going to be hosted locally.
+- If LLM will be curled from some other host, the requirements are very minimal.

 ## Features
 - Uses Ollama to generate responses.
 - Uses UNIX internals for smooth operation